 It starts by breaking up the soil with a tiller to remove compaction.
-Next, spacing out plants, putting them in the ground, then mulching with cardboard.
+Next, space out plants put them in the ground, then mulch with cardboard.
 Finally, a thick layer of untreated shredded wood mulch covers the beds.

 Hardy blackberries and raspberries will grow anywhere.
 To improve your harvest, consider these factors when choosing a space:

 - Sunlight time of day.
-A morning sun prevents scoulding with afternoon sun.
+A morning sun prevents scolding with the afternoon sun.

-- Intensity of shade.
+- The intensity of the shade.
 These soft berries are shade tolerant.

 - Quality of soil.
-An acidtic clay soil is okay, but not ideal.
+Acidic clay soil is okay, but not ideal.

-- Availability to water.
+- Availability of water.
 Cane soft berries don't like wet feet.

-- Ease of maintainance.
+- Ease of maintenance.
 This space is narrow but near access.

 - Size at time of harvest.
-Give yourself plent of room to avoid thorns.
+Give yourself plenty of room to avoid thorns.